hyosung11/Launch-School/Courses/journal.md

 14:29 I feel a little sleepy and a little sore in my leg.

 19:28 There are problems that I don't want to do, but why?
 Also, my right pinky finger feels a little strained right now.

+## 20220213 일요일

+14:25 Back from reffing and want to write some code now.

+15:18 Working on some problems like `grabscrab` and `scramblies` and they seem more understandable now.